Close Call During a German Raid: A Story Passed Down

 Today, when dud World War II bombs are located in Europe, sometimes thousands of people in surrounding areas are evacuated as a precaution until E.O.D. personnel can address them.
 Evidently, owing to wartime constraints, the 32nd Station Hospital was not evacuated.

-The Dwight McNelly and Dorothy Eggers Collection at the Pritzker Military Museum & Library not only contains a detailed account of the bombing in two drafts of an unpublished manuscript, it also contains the only known photos of the bombs themselves.
+The Dwight McNelly and Dorothy Eggers Collection at the Pritzker Military Museum & Library not only contains a detailed account of the bombing in two drafts of an unpublished manuscript, it also contains the most comprehensive set of photos of the bombs themselves.

 The collection at the Pritzker includes at least two drafts of McNelly’s manuscript.
 It is not clear when exactly he wrote them, but it was most likely in the 1980s (and certainly no earlier than the 1970s based on the terms he used).
 In January 1987, he made an audio recording in which he states he wrote his manuscript “quite a while ago”.
 Examining the manuscripts, it is unclear to me which was written first.
 I’ve included the account below, which I believe is the clearer and more detailed of the two.
 McNelly wrote that the bombing occurred “during the push out of Anzio.”
 He recalled: